RodZill4/material-maker/material_maker/doc/node_simple_easysdf.rst

 EasySDF node
 ~~~~~~~~~~~~

-The **EasySDF** node outputs a custom 2D SDF shape that can be defined using a simple editor.
+The **EasySDF** node outputs a custom 2D or 3D SDF shape that can be defined using a simple editor.

 Inputs
 ++++++